Everything you ever wanted to know about conducting a sale-and-leaseback

 Phase 4: Commercial real estate due diligence

-We’ll compile your complete due diligence package, including asset presentation and a set of recommendations.
-Our commercial real estate specialists can oversee due diligence for your contract and Section 32 preparation (via vendor’s preferred lawyer).
+We’ll compile your complete due diligence package, including an asset presentation and a set of recommendations.
+Our commercial real estate specialists can oversee due diligence for your contract and Section 32 preparation (via the vendor’s preferred lawyer).
 In addition, we can recommend and appoint external specialists with respect to:

 - Flora & Fauna

 We’ll manage the selection of a suitable commercial real estate agent, using our tried and tested selection process.
 Firstly, we’ll conduct a tender process that includes requests for submissions, interviews and presentations.
 We’ll then assess the commercial real estate agencies against key criteria including experience, price, sales and marketing strategy, marketing costs, commissions.
 Finally, we manage the negotiation of terms with the commercial real estate agency, including commission and appointment documentation.

 Once your sale-and-leaseback is being advertised in the commercial real estate market, we’ll make sure you’re kept informed on the performance of the campaign with regular updates.
 We’ll provide weekly campaign reports, along with detailed feedback on the market response and pricing feedback.

 We have extensive experience managing the final negotiation of your sale-and-leaseback agreement.
 Our service includes reviewing and assessing final bids, along with reviewing buyer capacity, capability and their track record.
 We’ll plan a negotiation strategy, to ensure that the agreement is aligned with client objectives (in terms of both price and other terms), then we’ll negotiate with both the commercial real estate agent, and directly with the buyers.
 Once we’ve delivered a contract that meets all the clients’ requirements, we execute the contract and take receipt of the deposit.
 We’ll also monitor any further contract conditions and requirements to ensure that they’re completed.

 Phase 8: Settlement